google/rune/g3doc/tips_and_tricks.md

         you the contents of `parser` assuming Clang has not optimized it away.
     4. Write `dump` methods for your classes, and use the ones that already exist.
 They are invaluable for debugging in gdb.
+7. The Rune C compiler is NOT memory safe.
+In particular, it passes all tuples, structures and arrays by reference, een if the called function may realloc the arrays containing them.
+This is mostly a problem when writing copy methods for classes: DO NOT PASS ARRAYs, TUPLES, or STRUCTs to copy constructors.
+The auto-generated allocation function may move the arrays holding the data, causing your program to crash randomly.
+The work-around is to assign the tuple/array/struct to a local variable, which in the C Rune compiler forces a copy, and to pass the copy to the copy-constructor.
+8. There is a global 'counter' variable which can be used in condition expressions on GDB breakpoints.